 This is by far the best option so, if the budget allows it, for less than £100 per track you can really get a good mastering done by a specialist in a room that was treated for the task.
 It will be the best money you ever spent but make sure you look around, do some research and find the right person.
 There is also a lot you can learn from the mastered track when you compare it to the original mix.
 If the music is good, the composition, the arrangement, the mixing etc…..a professional mastering will surely add the final 10-15% and it’s going to make the music stand out.
 It’s also very liberating because it is in fact what it’s meant to be: a quality control done by someone else whilst you, the mixer can sit back and rest assured that undetected issues from the mixing stage are going to be addressed by the mastering engineer and the music will traslate well on all devices.

 Not good on its own.
-Here we go, we’ve said it.
+Here we go, I’ve said it.
 You can use AIs but at least try many, pick one where you can make a reasonable number of tweaks and be skeptical because it doesn’t always sound that good….it can work but in some cases it does a poor job.
-What’s worse about AI mastering is that is going to prevent you from learning many things about your own mixes, things that you would learn if you were banging your head against the wall when trying to make your music sound good, or things that you would learn if you had a mastering engineer who could give you meaningful feedback about your work.
+What’s worse about AI mastering is that is going to prevent you from learning many things about your own mixes, things that you would learn if you were banging your head against the wall trying to make your music sound good, or things that you would learn if you had a mastering engineer who could give you meaningful feedback about your work.
 Sorry, Skynet, heres’ the ugly truth: you’re not quite there yet.

 Combining AI and DIY mastering